mikefelder/rig-simulator-event-hub/README.md

 ## Running Multiple Consumer Instances

 Since the Event Hub has 64 partitions, you can run multiple consumer instances to improve throughput.
+Each consumer instance will automatically be assigned a subset of partitions.

 ### Basic Usage